camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/out-of-the-box-connectors/aws-sqs.md

 It is highly recommended to store your secret AWS IAM credentials as Camunda Secrets.
 Please, follow our [Manage Secrets Guide](../../../../components/console/manage-clusters/manage-secrets.md) to find out more.

+## Run in Self-Managed

+Follow the [installation guide](/self-managed/platform-deployment/platform-8-deployment.md) to consume this Connector in a Self-Managed environment using the [pre-packaged Connector runtime environment](../custom-built-connectors/connector-sdk.md#pre-packaged-runtime-environment).

+Alternatively, you can create a [custom Connector runtime environment](../custom-built-connectors/connector-sdk.md#connector-job-handler) and include this Connector.

+Note that this Connector is licensed under the [Camunda Platform Self-Managed Free Edition license](https://camunda.com/legal/terms/cloud-terms-and-conditions/camunda-cloud-self-managed-free-edition-terms/).